jpikl/cfxnes/lib/docs/input-api.md

 ## Sources

-Source refers to a *real input device* that is used to emulate one ore more *virtual input devices*.
+Source refers to a *real* input device that is used to emulate one ore more NES controllers.
 - `'keyboard'` - Keyboard
 - `'mouse'` - Mouse
 - `'gamepad'` - Gamepad